 UW-Barron County strives to meet the needs of all our students.
-Direct questions about accessibility services to the Office of Student Affairs.
+Direct questions about accessibility services to the Solution Center.
 Visit the accessibility services page on the UW Colleges administrative website to learn more about accessibility services and policies that apply to all UW Colleges campuses.

 Campus Information Guide